Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 I remembered my Barbie Dream House and decided maybe that should be my inspo?
 I decided to leave out people because I don’t think I can make realistic versions of gingerbread humans.

-Let’s start from the beginning.
+Let’s start from the beginning…

 The first step to making my gingerbread house was planning the dimensions like the architect that I AM NOT.

-I ended up using old Amazon boxes that were in the recycling for my templates.
+I started crunching numbers and ended up using old Amazon boxes that were in the recycling for my templates.
 And XACTO knife comes in real handy in this instance.

 If you’re interested in a true zen experience, glue on a million perfectly slivered almonds for two hours.
 Truth be told, I actually enjoy these types of things.
 I mediate and zone out and think about my life.
 Sometimes I even cry—it’s fun!
 These roof pieces ended up being total stunners and highly recommend them!

-Amelia’s Dog House
+Building Amelia’s Dog House!

 Amelia’s Dog House is obviously just for show because she wouldn’t think of ever sleeping outside.
 She prefers to sleep on beds and pillows.
 But it is cute.
 I used this gingerbread mini house cookie cutter.